MerlinMagic2018/iris/README.md

 If you want to integrate Iris with your product or service, please check out [iris-lib](https://github.com/irislib/iris-lib) and create Github issues if needed.

+You are welcome to join the [ERA community](https://discord.gg/7qxMCz) (GUN, Iris and other projects) on Discord!

 ## License

 Iris is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.